SimRime/CAS-Final-Project_Simon-Rime/Google_Colab_notebook/readme.md

 - Data_Vizualisation.ipynb     used for data vizualisation and correlation analysis
 - Substation.ipynb             used for clustering of the different customes on the network
 - PowerPlant_NN.ipynb          used for the training od different predictive model
+- NN_trained.ipynb             used for reloading results from PowerPlant_NN